Cobham Limited: Sales and acquisitions

 In September 1997, Cobham acquired ML Aviation for £37 million, which had taken over Nash & Thompson, a major competitor, the previous year.

 In early 2008, Cobham purchased S-TEC Corporation, maker of general aviation autopilots, for $38 million; during February 2008, the company also bought the sensor and antenna systems division of BAE Systems for $240 million.
 In June 2008, Cobham acquired Sparta Inc., a US defence business, for $416 million (it was renamed Cobham Analytic Solutions).
 In September 2008 Cobham completed the purchase of the radio frequency components business of M/A-COM for $425 million.
 In April 2009, Cobham agreed to purchase Argotek Inc., a provider of high-end information assurance services to the United States Intelligence Community, for $36 million.
 In June 2009, a Cobham – Northrop Grumman 50–50 joint venture won the US Army's US$2.4 billion competition to supply Vehicular Intercom Systems.

 In October 2011, Cobham Analytic Solutions was sold for $350 million to the privately owned Parsons Corporation.
 Then in June 2012, Cobham acquired Danish satellite communications company Thrane & Thrane A/S, making it the core of Cobham's new SATCOM strategic business unit (SBU), to include SeaTel marine, TracStar land and Omnipless airborne SATCOM product lines.

 In May 2013, Cobham acquired antenna systems business, Axell Wireless.
 In July 2013, the company bought out FB Heliservices joint venture partner Bristow Helicopters.
 In April 2014, Cobham sold Chelton Flight Systems and S-TEC Corporation to Genesys Aerosystems.
 Then in May 2014, Cobham acquired wireless communications company, Aeroflex Holding Corporation for $1.46 billion.

 In August 2016, David Lockwood was named CEO, replacing Bob Murphy.

 In July 2019, the company's board agreed to recommend a takeover offer of £4 billion from American private equity firm Advent International.
 However, the bid was criticised by Cobham's largest shareholder, and the firm's chairman subsequently remarked that Cobham was seeking out alternative offers.
 In response, Advent issued several guarantees, seeking to mollify national security concerns ahead of pending approval of the deal by the British Government.
 The UK Conservative government approved the takeover in December 2019.
 The transaction was completed on 17 January 2020.
 The communications division was sold off in November 2020 to TransDigm Group Inc. for $965 million.

 After 18 months, Advent had already sold the bulk of Cobham’s operations to other buyers, leaving it with no UK manufacturing operations.

 On 1 June 2021, Eaton completed their acquisition of Cobham Mission Systems for $2.83 billion.

-In September 2020, Draken International purchased Cobham Aviation Services based in Bournemouth and Teesside International Airport, UK, and renamed it Draken Europe.
+In September 2020, Draken International purchased Cobham Aviation Services based in Bournemouth and Teesside International Airport, and renamed it Draken Europe.
 Cobham's 15 Dassault Falcon 20 aircraft, were added to Draken's fleet.

+In July 2023, French multinational Thales Group entered into a deal to acquire the aerospace communications business of Cobham for $1.1 billion, which it expects to complete during the first half of 2024.